Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting: Introduction

 In this paper, we model the deformation of Gaussians at frames as 1) a function of a product space of per-Gaussian embeddings and temporal embeddings.
-We expect this rational design to bring quality improvement by precisely modeling different deformations of different Gaussians without interference due to adjacency.
+We expect this rational design to bring quality improvement by precisely modeling different deformations of different Gaussians.
 Additionally, 2) We decompose temporal variations of the parameters into coarse and fine components, namely coarse-fine deformation.
 The coarse deformation represents large or slow movements in the scene, while fine deformation learns the fast or detailed movements that coarse deformation does not cover.
-Finally, we propose 3) an efficient training strategy that samples difficult parts of the scene more frequently and facilitates the densification of Gaussians.
+Finally, we propose 3) a local smoothness regularization for per-Gaussian embedding to ensure the deformations of neighboring Gaussians are similar.

-In our experiments, we observe that our per-Gaussian embeddings and coarse-fine deformation improve the deformation quality, while an efficient training strategy enables faster convergence.
-Additionally, our approach outperforms baselines in representing dynamic scenes, capturing fine details in dynamic regions, and excelling even under challenging camera settings.
+In our experiments, we observe that our per-Gaussian embeddings, coarse-fine deformation, and regularization improve the deformation quality.
+Our approach outperforms baselines in capturing fine details in dynamic regions and excels even under challenging camera settings.
+Additionally, our method also achieves fast rendering speed and relatively low capacity.